Troy Johnson (cricketer)

+Troy Manning Johnson (born 1 October 1997) is a New Zealand cricketer.

+Born at Lower Hutt in 1997, Johnson was educated at Hutt International Boys' School (HIBS) where he played cricket and field hockey.
+He was head boy in his final year at school and captained the cricket team, a role his older brother Brett had also performed.
+Considered "one of New Zealand’s preeminent age group batsman", Johnson scored a record number of runs for HIBS and captained the side to the National Secondary Schools title in 2014–15, playing alongside future New Zealand player Rachin Ravindra.
+His father was born at Oamaru in Otago and played rugby union for Southland.

-Troy Johnson (born 1 October 1997) is a New Zealand cricketer.
-He made his Twenty20 debut for Wellington in the 2018–19 Super Smash on 12 January 2019.
+After playing age-group cricket for the side, Johnson made his Twenty20 debut for Wellington in the 2018–19 Super Smash on 12 January 2019.
 He made his first-class debut on 22 February 2020, for Wellington in the 2019–20 Plunket Shield season.

 In June 2020, he was offered a contract by Wellington ahead of the 2020–21 domestic cricket season.
 He made his List A debut on 29 November 2020, for Wellington in the 2020–21 Ford Trophy.
 On 15 December 2020, in the 2020–21 Ford Trophy, Johnson scored his first century in a List A match, with 113 runs.
 In March 2021, in the 2020–21 Plunket Shield season, Johnson scored his maiden century in first-class cricket, with 114 runs.

+After playing 98 matches for Wellington, in June 2025 Johnson moved to play for Otago for the 2025–26 season.